KenLSM/KenLSM.github.io/content/blog/laravel/index.md

 description: Setting up Laravel + Homestead
 ---

-Setting up Laravel had been a pain in the ass for me, due to the fact that I have not used all these technology stacks before (I'm more familiar with Django and Node.js).
+Setting up Laravel had been a pain in the ass for me, since I have not used all these technology stacks before (I'm more familiar with Django and Node.js).

-Thus, hopefully I can help you alleviate your pain.
+Thus, hopefully, I can help you alleviate your pain.

 The image below is what you should see once you have properly setup Laravel + Homestead for both Windows and Mac users.
 ![Laravel Success](./laravel_scrn.png)